Kashi Vishwanath Temple

 • Dress code: Modest attire; avoid shorts and sleeveless tops.

-• Security rules: Phones, bags, belts, Car keys, and electronics are not allowed inside—use lockers.
+• Security rules: Phones, bags, belts, footwear, Car keys, and electronics are not allowed inside—use lockers.

 • Photography: Strictly prohibited inside the temple complex.